Laxmannegi/C-I/README.md

 > Critical content demanding immediate user attention due to potential risks.

-Can we overload staic method or Override static method
+Can we overload staic method or Override static method What is private constructor?
+What is the advantge of call a method by delegate?